GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-fem.md

 ##### Sleep

 Many people report having better sleep patterns after starting HRT.
-This is likely a factor of the alleviation of DPDR, as it seems to occur in both AMAB and AFAB trans people.
+This is likely a factor of the alleviation of DPDR, as it seems to occur in both <abbr data-title="Assigned Male At Birth">AMAB</abbr> and <abbr data-title="Assigned Female At Birth">AFAB</abbr> trans people.
 That said, initiating progesterone can *significantly* improve sleep, allowing for deeper sleep and more dreaming.

 ##### Extroversion